batandwa/docker-flywaydb/README.md

 * DATABASE_ENCODING sets the encoding the database will expect
 * DATABASE_DRIVER sets the database driver to be used eg. mysql
 * MIGRATIONS_PATH sets the path the sql files will be found
+* OPERATION *(optional)* sets the flywaydb command to run.
+Defaults to `migrate`

 # Usage

 Considering your current project has a path that contain the sql files named migrations/sql/*.sql ([follow flyway sql files convention](http://flywaydb.org/documentation/migration/sql.html)).
 Then your docker-compose.yml file could look something like this: